Route number: Polish A, S, DK, DW system

+There are also county roads (DP, "droga powiatowa") and communal/municipal roads (DG, "droga gminna").
+However the numbers of these types of routes are only for administrative purposes, therefore not displayed on signage.

 Senegal N, R system

 N stands for "national" roads while R is for "regional" roads.

-Slovak D, R system

-D stands for "diaľnica" (motorways) while R is for "rýchlostná cesta" (expressways).

 South African N, R, M system

 N stands for national road, R stands for regional road and M stands for metropolitan road.